annikagomez/2024_OCB_Intercomp/README.md

 5. Map reads to assembled transcripts with BWA-Mem

-6. Get taxonomic IDs with EUKulele symlink input file in 02.rnaspades/ to 05.eukulele/ so it has the location and file ending that the program will look for: ln -s 02.rnaspades/transcripts.fasta 05.eukulele/transcripts.fna
+6. Get taxonomic IDs with EUKulele
+      - Symlink input file in 02.rnaspades/ to 05.eukulele/ so it has the location and file ending that the program will look for:

+    ln -s 02.rnaspades/transcripts.fasta 05.eukulele/transcripts.fna